sAksham-Ar/blog/content/posts/What-happens-when-you-convert-a-NAN-to-uint-golang.md

 # Introduction

 Have you ever wondered what happens when you convert a `NAN` in Golang to an `uint64`?
-I always assumed it would be a big garbage value or 0, but the actual value shocked me.
+I always assumed it would be a big garbage value or 0, but after debugging a production bug for 1 day occuring seeming randomly, I found out the result is suprising.

 # The Program